Quebec French lexicon: Colloquial and slang registers

 It is also very commonplace for an English word to be used as a nonce word, for example when the speaker temporarily cannot remember the French word.
-This is particularly common with technical words; indeed, years ago before technical documentation began to be printed in French in Quebec, an English word might be the most common way for a French-speaking mechanic or other technical worker to refer to the mechanisms he or she had to deal with.
+This is particularly common with technical words.
+Since decades passed before technical documentation began to be printed in French in Quebec, an English word might be the most common way for a French-speaking mechanic or other technical worker to refer to the mechanisms he or she had to deal with.
 It is often difficult or impossible to distinguish between such a nonce anglicism and an English word quoted as such for effect.

+One such example is the rural Québec pronunciation of North American car parts that are commonly used.
+Their pronunciation sometimes varies significantly and may even be found in written form as 'wipeurs, winnecheer, houde, top, galipeur, tchok, naqueule, gasquette, shaffe, cameshaft, sille de crinque, taillerode or térodenne.

 There are some anglicisms that have no obvious connection to any currently existing modern Canadian English idiom.
 For example, être sur le party ("to be on the 'party'", to be partying or to be in the mood for a party).
+Idioms like foquer le chien (to screw the pooch) are even used.

 Standard register

 A number of Quebecisms used in the standard register are also derived from English forms, especially as calques, such as prendre une marche (from "take a walk," in France, se promener, also used in Quebec) and banc de neige (from English "snowbank;" in France, congère, a form unknown in Quebec.)
 However, in standard and formal registers, there is a much stronger tendency to avoid English borrowings in Quebec than in France.

 As a result, especially with regard to in modern items, Quebec French often contains forms designed to be more "French" than an English borrowing that may be used anyway in European French, like fin de semaine which is week-end in France, or courriel (from courrier électronique) for France's mail or mel.

 Some are calques into French of English phrases that Continental French borrowed directly, such as un chien chaud for European French hot dog.
 In Quebec, the spelling gai to mean homosexual is standard.
 Note that in France, gai has kept the original meaning of "happy", "cheerful" while gay is used to mean "homosexual" but specifically in reference to mass gay-American subculture and by those usually over 35 who identify as gay.
 Gay men in France 35 and under usually label themselves as homo, not gay.

 Although many (not all) of these forms were promulgated by the Office québécois de la langue française (OQLF) of Quebec, they have been accepted into everyday use.
 Indeed, the French government has since adopted the word courriel (in 2003).
 The term has been gaining acceptance as it is now used in respected newspapers such as Libération.